MarcoGos/davis_vantage/README.md

 If you're not sure about the port number (usually port 22222), then browse to the ip address of the IP logger and look at the port number on the configuration page.

 ### Interval
+Interval between readouts.
 Every readout takes up about 1-2 seconds for WeatherLink USB and WeatherLink SER and about 5-6 seconds for WeatherLinkIP.
-The interval shouldn't be lower than the readout time.

 ### Persistent connection
 When getting errors like "Broken pipe", try enabling this setting.
 This keeps the connection to the console or Envoy open between readouts.
 This is a recommended setting when using the WeatherLinkIP.